MalekKamel/Bulletin/README.md

         FlashBarAlertable
 ```
 ## BulletinManager
 It's the brain of the library that's responsible for showing/hiding bulletins, storing the current state of each bulletin and checking if a bulletin is displayed.
-Take a look at [The code](https://github.com/ShabanKamell/Bulletin/blob/master/lib/src/main/java/com/sha/bulletin/BulletinManager.kt) to see all functionalities.
+Take a look at [Alertable](https://github.com/ShabanKamell/Bulletin/blob/master/lib/src/main/java/com/sha/bulletin/BulletinManager.kt) to see all functionalities.

 ## Custom Bulletins
 As mentioned in [Bulletin Interface](#bulletin-interface), you can create your custom bulletin by implementing [Bulletin] interface.
 Alternatively, you can extend abstract widget like `BulletinDialog` and implement your customization.